Thoracic outlet syndrome: a crushing nerve or vascular injury

 - Back: T1 (first thoracic) vertebra

-Although not technically part of the anatomy, the term thoracic outlet also refers to the space between the clavicle and the ribs where nerves and blood vessels travel from the neck & thorax to the arms.
+Although not technically part of the anatomy, thoracic outlet syndrome also refers to impingement within the space between the clavicle and the ribs where nerves and blood vessels travel from the neck and thorax to the arms (as seen in the image below).

 - Brachial plexus